joebew42/elixir_cqrs_es_example/README.md

 ## DONE

+- Introduce an HTTP layer to create an account :)
 - Introduce the use of a GUID for the aggregateId
   - In this case probably is the `Bank.Client` that have to generate the GUID based on the `name` (to guarantee the uniqueness of `name`)?
 - Update the `Account` view on `TransferOperationCompleted`